fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ## Week 8: FINALLY

 ### 12/5: Applying Nature: Natural Stuff
+Our final day will have two parts:

+#### Part 1
-A main goal of this class is to make it easier to think of how the idea of nature permeates so many things we interact with.
+A main goal of this class is to facilitate critical exploration of how the idea of nature permeates so many things we interact with.
 Like childbirth.
 Like food.
 So how we can we apply definitions of nature (in general) as we've seen it change over time to something more specific like food (like we see in so many contexts now)?
 - Alan Levinovitz, _Natural_ [Chapters 1 and 2], 15--34; 35--58.

+#### Part 2
-### 12/7: Course Wrap-up + Final reflection hints
+- Course Wrap-up + Final reflection hints
 - _Uncommon Ground_ [Toward a Conclusion],  447--459.

+#### Noteworthy
 - Kate Soper, _What is Nature?_, 249--278.

-{% include alert.html class='danger' title='No  reflection due' text="
-No reading reflection due today!
-But please be prepared to discuss these concluding chapters as a way of wrapping up the course and preparing for your final course reflection
-"%}
--
+### 12/7:  NO CLASS.
+ANYMORE.
+EVER.

 {% include alert.html class='danger' title='DUE: Final Course Reflection' text="